 For the 32-port line card, two 16-port MPO/MTP® coupler panels are used.
 The numbering on the panels matches the numbering on the switch.
 This means the top left is port #1, bottom left port is #2, and so on to the second panel to finish with port #32.
 The same idea of port replication can be attributed to the 36-port line card with two 18-port MPO/MTP® coupler panels.

 Single-mode PSM-4 optics have come down in cost and are able to carry distances from 100 to 500 meters.
-Single-mode glass begins to gain more acceptance in the data center space.
+The single-mode glass begins to gain more acceptance in the data center space.

 The MPO/MTP® connectors will increase in usage in the data center as the optics require a higher number of fibers to transmit and receive signals.
 Also, plans for port replication on the spine side of the link for growth and cable management needs to be considered.